LimeChain/demo-subgraph/README.md

 1 directory, 2 files
 ```

-Now, under the `gravity` folder, all files ending with `.test.ts` are interpreted as a single test suite named `gravity` (the name of the folder).
+Now all files, under the `gravity` folder, ending with `.test.ts` are interpreted as a single test suite named `gravity` (the folder name).

 ## Caveats